 “BMLT” stands for “Basic Meeting List Toolbox.”
-It is a Web application that is designed specifically to encourage and assist NA Service bodies in providing a powerful, easily-maintained NA meeting list.
+It is a Web-based platform that was designed specifically to encourage and assist NA Service bodies in providing a powerful, easily-maintained NA meeting list.

 The BMLT is designed specifically for NA Service bodies, but has been deployed for other fellowships.
 It has also been used to track Helpline and Sponsorship volunteers.
 The BMLT is easy to customize, so it’s not just for NA meetings.

 The BMLT was designed with usability, stability, quality, security and continuity in mind.
-It was designed to be easy to install, easy to maintain, and easy to transfer from one administrator to another.
+It was designed to be easy to install, easy to use, easy to maintain, and easy to transfer from one administrator to another.

 Additionally, the BMLT was designed with multiple data mining and export options, so it is extremely easy to synchronize your meeting search with NAWS, or other Service bodies, and there are a vast number of ways in which it can be deployed.
 You don’t have to use the standard format.
 There are many variations, from simple inline tables (the classic “table of meetings”), to highly interactive searches.